Search for answers or browse our resource library.

 Rosy = Ben can dress himself independently.

-Realistic = Ben can dress himself independently about one day a week, if I have the right clothes set out for him.
+Realistic = Ben can dress independently but only if I have weather-appropriate clothes set out and I handle any zippers and buttons.

 Rosy = Sophie can communicate her needs to me.